 Nursing is a career in which trained healthcare professionals provide compassionate care to individuals of all ages.
 Nurses treat patients by establishing a care plan that fits each individual patient's needs.
 Nurses also educate their patients and the public about how to manage their health by discussing with their patient proper nutrition and exercise and about their prescribed medications.
 They also provide emotional support and advice to the patient and their family.
 Additionally, nurses promote the general health and well-being of the public by educating their communities.

 Mt.
 San Jacinto College's Associate Degree in Nursing Program (ADN) prepares students for a successful career as a Registered Nurse (RN).
 Upon graduation from the program, students are eligible to sit for the national licensing examination, known as the National Council Licensure Examination, or NCLEX- RN.
 The ADN program requires four semesters of study after the completion of prerequisite courses and admission requirements.
 The program is 78 units and requires that students participate in clinical practice at multiple health care facilities.
 Additional general education and graduation requirements for the ADN program are listed in the current MSJC catalog.

-Admission to the program is based on a Multi-Criteria Selection after successful completion of program prerequisites.
+Admission to the program is based on a Multi-Criteria Selection process after successful completion of program prerequisites.
 Please click on the Application Process and/or Selection Process tabs to the left for more information on admission.

 The Mt.
 San Jacinto College ADN program is approved by the California Board of Registered Nursing (BRN).
 Inquiries regarding program approval may be made by contacting the BRN at 400 R Street, Suite 4030, Sacramento, CA 94244, (916) 322-3350.

 Clinical Practice Requirement